 (ages 2 – 5) by Karen Katz

 The title of this book, “No Hitting” is a little misleading.
 Only the first page actually addresses hitting, while the rest of the book addresses other inappropriate behaviors that kids might do when they are mad.
-A perfect choice to help steer the kids in my home daycare toward acceptable behaviors and away from the negative ones.
+A perfect choice to help steer the kids in my home daycare toward acceptable behaviors and away from negative ones.

 7. I Am Stronger Than Anger (ages 3 – 6) Picture Book About Anger Management And Dealing With Emotions by Elizabeth Cole